 To get connected with municipalities that purchase EV and hybrid police vehicles, please contact Sean Greene at sgreene@dvrpc.org or Liz Compitello at ecompitello@dvrpc.org.

-For further assistance finding more environmentally friendly vehicle options or with any questions about the information within this document, please contact the Sustainability Office at sustainability@upenn.edu.
+For further assistance in finding more environmentally friendly vehicle options or if you have questions about the information within this document, please contact the Sustainability Office at sustainability@upenn.edu.

 PURCHASING PROCESS